-Trade waste generated by the motor trades industry must be pre-treated using an adequately sized pre-treatment system that is designed for the removal of petroleum oil and silt (see Appendix D Category 1.2).
+Trade waste generated by the motor trades industry must be pre-treated using an adequately sized pretreatment system that is designed for the removal of petroleum oil and silt (see Appendix D Category 1.2).

 Raw or depleted degreasing substances or baths of detergent cleaners, hydrocarbon cleansers, caustic soda, phenol/cresol solutions, cresylic acid and chlorinated hydrocarbons must not be discharged into sewer as trade waste.
 These wastes are regulated wastes that must be disposed off-site at a licensed treatment and disposal facility.
+If detergents are being used in the generation of oily water wastes, then such detergents must be 'Quick Breaking' to rapidly break the emulsion and improve oil separation in the pre-treatment system.